winton/change/README.md

 * Check if there is an entry for path in `.change.yml`
    * If yes, read file size and compare with entry
-      * If file size matches, compare Murmur hash
+      * If file size matches, compare hash
-   * If no, record file size and Murmur hash
+   * If no, record file size and hash
 * Look up path in dependency tree
    * If found, also mark all dependency parent paths as changed